arnaudMUSSILLON/real_drones/README.md

 # real_drones

+real.digital is looking into express shipping with unmanned aerial vehicles.

 This solution is a netbeans java project.

-real.digital is looking into express shipping with unmanned aerial vehicles.
+The Haversine's formula is used here, that makes the results quite accurate (hopefully the buildings won't be too high).

 ----------

-##Execute
+## Execute

 Only execute the program is possible thanks to the jar file (app.jar).
 For instance, run the command :